os-cau/cau-repl/docs/repl.md

 >
 >`job(closure)`
 >
-> Run the Groovy `Closure` closure in the background. cau-repl will persist the job progress to a file in its work
+> Run the Groovy `Closure` closure in the background.
+You can optionally pass a list of input work items, which is then
+> subsequently processed, tracking the job's progress in a file in the REPL's work
 > directory.
 This makes it possible for you to resume aborted or failed executions as well as inspect the job's results
 > even after restarting the target application.
 Jobs instances that throw an exception will be considered failed.
 > Instances that do not throw an exception will be considered successful.<br/>